w3c/wai-easy-checks/content/headings.md

 1. Drag this link to your browser bookmarks bar: <a href="{{ page.bookmarklet }}">Check headings</a>
 2. Visit the page you want to check
 3. Click on the 'Check headings' link in your bookmarks

-[TO DO]: Add or link to keyboard instructions

 ### What to look for